 - Helps make a Medicaid or Medicare fraud case.

-All False Claims Acts also protect tipsters who blow the whistle with anti-retaliation provisions making it illegal to fire or harass an employee who reports fraud.
+All False Claims Acts also protect tipsters who blow the whistle with anti-retaliation rules making it illegal to fire or harass an employee who reports fraud.

-You May Be Entitled to a Large Cash Award for Reporting Fraud
+You May be Entitled to a Large Cash Reward

 - False Documentation – Altering reports or cost claims, falsifying medical records, incomplete record maintenance, billing scams

 - Homecare or Hospice Fraud – Billing Medicaid for higher level of care than provided, services not provided, no physician certification, falsifying records, fake eligibility schemes, inadequate services

 - Stark Law Violations – Referring patients to a medical provider in which you have an ownership interest

 - Anti-Kickback Violations – Medical providers offering financial or other incentives in return for medical referrals of patients

 - Pharmacy & Pharmaceutical Fraud – Billing for pharma or medical products without proper prescription, altering or forging documents, nurse completed prescriptions